Wake Island: Roads

 Transportation on Wake Island is provided by contractors or government-owned vehicles.
 The primary road is a two-lane paved road extending the length of Wake Island to the causeway between Wake Island and Wilkes Island.
+A bridge connecting Wake and Peale Islands burned down in December 2002.
 The causeway was rehabilitated in 2003 and is capable of supporting heavy equipment.
-A bridge connecting Wake and Peale Islands burned down in December 2002.
 A combination of paved and coral gravel roads serves the marina area.
 Paved access to Wilkes Island ends at the petroleum tank farm, where a road constructed of crushed coral provides access to the western point of Wilkes Island.
-A portion of the road, near the unfinished WWII submarine channel, is flooded nearly every year by high seas.
+Near the unfinished WWII submarine channel, a portion of the road is flooded nearly every year by high seas.
 The launch sites are accessed from the main paved road on Wake Island by paved and coral roads.
 Generally, the road network is suitable for low-speed, light-duty use only.
 Wake Island's paved roadway network has been adequately maintained to move materials, services, and personnel from the airfield on the southern end to the personnel support area on the northern end.
-Modes of transportation include walking, bicycles, light utility carts, automobiles, vans and larger trucks and equipment.
+Modes of transportation include walking, bicycles, light utility carts, automobiles, vans, and larger trucks and equipment.

-Territorial claim by the Marshall Islands
+The main road that connects Wilkes and most of Wake Island is a crushed coral road about 30 ft wide that runs the perimeter.
+There used to be since World War II a 450-foot-long timber bridge between Wake and Peale.
+With the bridge gone, traversing between Wake and Peale is usually done by a kayak trip.

+Territorial claims

+No one has lodged any complaints or counterclaims after 1899, although the US occasionally found Japanese bird hunters on the island and so formally asked the Japanese about this, but they reaffirmed that they were not claiming Wake with a diplomatic note.
+Japanese Minister Takahira Kogorō said in 1902 that the Japanese Government had "no claim whatever to make on the sovereignty of the island, but that if any subjects are found on the island the Imperial Government expects that they should be properly protected as long as they are engaged in peaceful occupations." (see also Root–Takahira Agreement) The island did not become an issue until World War II, the Japanese occupied the island from December 23, 1941, to September 4, 1945.